mdgreena123/popcorn-vision/README.md

 ## 🎥 I'm thrilled to introduce you to Popcorn Vision 📺

-Are you a movie buff or a TV series fanatic?
+Are you a movie buff or a TV shows fanatic?
 Look no further!
 I'm excited to share with you my brand new website: Popcorn Vision! 🍿🌟

 Popcorn Vision is your go-to destination for all things movies and TV shows.
 Whether you're searching for the latest blockbuster release or an underrated gem, we've got you covered.